 Since the majority of our cast sculpture awards (both custom and stock) are created from bronze and pewter, we often get questions about the differences between these two metals.
 We recently posted a blog that outlines the major differences.
 However, many of our clients are also interested in learning more details about how awards created using these metals are actually produced, so we wanted to recap the production process surrounding our pewter awards.

 The production process for pewter sculpture awards is, in many respects, the same as that for bronze sculpture awards.
 In both cases, designs start with a model, a mold is made around the model, and melted (molten) metal is poured into the mold’s cavity, which is in the shape of the original model.
-There are, however, a few significant differences based on the differing properties of each metal.
+There are, however, a few significant differences based on the different properties of each metal.

 Pewter is a softer, more malleable metal than bronze, and, as such, it melts at much lower temperatures (approximately 500 degF versus 2,200 degF for bronze).
 This results in pewter having a simpler casting process than bronze, although both require a high degree of skill and experience.